BechtelCIRT/fe2stix/README.md

 $ ./bin/pip install flask
 ```

-## Customize
+## Configuration
-Set the following constraints in the app.py file:
+Set the following constraints in the config.py file:
 ```
-# Definitions
 SAVE_DIRECTORY = "/tmp" <- Where you would like to save your STIX files.
 PRODUCER_NAME = "Bechtel Corporation" <- Company/Person producing the file.
 PRODUCER_URL = "http://bechtel.com" <- The website of the producer.